• Skip to primary navigation

 Traditional gumbo usually does not have tomatoes, so if you prefer a more authentic tomato-free gumbo recipe, then you can leave the tomatoes out.

-As I mentioned, this is my family's spin on the classic gumbo dish and we like what the tomatoes add.
+As I mentioned, this is my mom's spin on the classic gumbo dish and we like what the tomatoes add.

 So, up to you!
 You can add the tomatoes in at the end after you taste the gumbo without tomatoes to see what you like best if you're not sure.